solidi/writing/33-what-is-a-project-manager-anyway.md

 ## Social Post

 What is a #project #manager anyway?
+Alt title: My opinion on what excellent technical project managers do

 - Shepherds process evolution with predictability.
 - Visualize artifacts that inspire action.